golanlevin/DrawingWithMachines/realtime/artframe_realtime/README.md

 ## Realtime GCode via CoolTerm

-A configuration file for realtime communication with the Bantam ArtFrame plotter can be found here ([artframe_coolterm_config.stc](coolterm_config/artframe_coolterm_config.stc)) and is also documented below.
+A CoolTerm configuration file for realtime communication with the Bantam ArtFrame plotter can be found here ([artframe_coolterm_config.stc](coolterm_config/artframe_coolterm_config.stc)) and is also documented below.
 It is possible to use this to send individual GCode commands to the plotter, as well as complete GCode files.

 ![coolterm_config.png](coolterm_config/coolterm_config.png)